Generalized Anxiety Disorder

 Suicidal ideation, self-harm behavior, psychotic episodes, or severe panic attacks associated with Generalized Anxiety Disorder.

-Sudden or rapidly worsening symptoms of Generalized Anxiety Disorder that impair basic daily function.
+Sudden or rapidly worsening symptoms that impair basic daily function.

 Difficulty breathing, severe pain, loss of consciousness, or high fever with confusion.